8 Optimization

 ## first the deviates

-diffs <- model.output - our.data
+<- model.output - our.data

-## next the standard dev of the deviates.
+diffs ## next the standard dev of the deviates.

-SD <- sqrt( sum(diffs^2)/length(diffs) )
+<- sqrt( sum(diffs^2)/length(diffs) )

-## neg log likelihood
+SD ## neg log likelihood

-nll <- -sum( dnorm(our.data, m=model.output, sd=SD, log=TRUE))
+<- -sum( dnorm(our.data, m=model.output, sd=SD, log=TRUE))

-## return the value
+nll ## return the value

-Next, we use our objective function with optim() to find the value of a4 that minimizes the objective function.
+that minimizes the objective function.
 First, we’ll define the data to which we compare the model.
 We need to use the same name that we used in the objective function.

-observed.data = c(V = 532, A=26, B=4700)
+= c(V = 532, A=26, B=4700) observed.data

 8.3.3 optim()

-Next, we use optim, where
+Next, we use optim

-• par is a named vector of the parameter(s).
+is a named vector of the parameter(s).fn

-• other R objects needed for the function.
+is the objective function.- other R objects needed for the function.

-• an optimization method;BFGS is method appropriate for when we have a single parameter.
+is method appropriate for when we have a single parameter.

 ## specify times we want.

-t <- c(0, 500)
+<- c(0, 500)

-fit0 <- optim(par=c(a4=0.015),
+t <- optim(par=c(a4=0.015),

-fn = nll.bormann.mineralization,
+fit0 fn = nll.bormann.mineralization,

 our.data=observed.data, y0=y0, t=t, p=p,